aws-samples/single-ec2-cdk/README.md

 The challenge of just starting an EC2 server is the initial installation and configuration of basic tools.
 This project enables full automation of that.
 The default userdata script installs the most up to date AWS CLI and a common set of tools.
 You can easily extend that script to create users and install softare in that users home directory.
 Please see 'userdata/example' for a template.
 Both of these are easily extensible.
 A full description of this is included below.

+## Cloning This Repo

+We assume you will "use this template" to create a new GitHub repository with your own name.
+You can then edit your configuration (see below) and track your changes in git as well, and customize the scripts as needed for your own use.

 ## Software Installed by Default

 In addition to several basic tools, the following software will be installed on the target EC2 host: